lf-araujo/pandoc-gui/README.md

 # Pandoc-gui

-This is a simple gui for rendering markdown files with pandoc.
-This is an exercise, rather than a complete software.
-This was written using the Genie programming language.
+This is a simple gui for rendering markdown files with pandoc, written using the Genie programming language.
+It is an exercise, rather than a complete software.

 Commits are welcome.